Maxbrand/blog/content/post/Creating a high-end look with no lights.md

 ---
-date: 2019-08-23
+date: 2019-07-29
 subtitle: "Case study of a low-budget commercial"
 title: Creating a high-end look with no lights
 ---

 ## The Video
 Before we get into the details, take a look at the finished result below!
-Because of different reasons I had to edit out large parts of the video, so it is very fractured.
+Because of different reasons I had to censor  large parts of the video, so it is very fractured.

-{{< vimeo 253673229 >}}
+{{< vimeo 350680232 >}}

 ## Introduction
 I was asked by Najka Pictures to shoot a commercial for a new app called Togee.
 The finished film would be used to bring in investors.